 If you want to experience a darling small Ohio town, read my weekend getaway guide showcasing where to stay, what to do, and where to eat and drink in Greater Springfield, Ohio!

-Getting To Springfield, Ohio:
+How To Get To Springfield, Ohio:

 A great aspect of any weekend getaway is that a short road trip is in store.
 It is the perfect time not only to see more of Ohio but catch up with your friends.
 Getting to Springfield is an easy drive from most large Ohio cities.
 The city of Springfield can be found in west-central Ohio in Clark County.